kevinsea/Insight-Wiki-Stage/Dynamic Database Calls.md

 Whoops!
 Almost forgot.
 If you append "Async" to your method name, Insight will make an async call and return a Task.
 Like so:

 	Task<IList<Beer>> myOrder = Database.Dynamic<Beer>().FindBeerAsync("IPA");

+See [[Async Commands and Queries]] for details on asynchronous calls.

+## Reserved Parameters ##
+When calling a DynamicConnection method, Insight reserves the following named parameters.
+All other parameters are passed to your stored procedure.

+* cancellationToken
+* commandTimeout
+* returnType
+* transaction
+* withGraph
+* withGraphs

+See [[Common Method Parameters]] for details on these parameters.